khalid-hussain/shaheen/chap8.md

 the armies of Cordova and Seville.
 He divided his army into three groups.
 He gave the command of one section under the leadership of Al-Zeghel, ordering him to block the forces advancing from Seville.
-For the second army, he could not find a more befitting man than Moosa but on the advice of a few nobles he left Moosa with Abu Abdullah in Granada and called for Badr bin Mughira to lead it.
+For the second army, he could not find a more befitting man than Musa but on the advice of a few nobles he left Musa with Abu Abdullah in Granada and called for Badr bin Mughira to lead it.

 Badr bin Mughira reached Granada with more than half of his troops and took